griffinbran/Real-Estate-Statistical-Modeling/README.md

 - Have the data been scaled appropriately?
 - Does the student properly split and/or sample the data for validation/training purposes?
 - Does the student utilize feature selection to remove noisy or multi-collinear features?
-- Does the student test a evaluate a variety of models to identify a production algorithm (**AT MINIMUM:** linear regression, lasso, and ridge)?
+- Does the student test and evaluate a variety of models to identify a production algorithm (**AT MINIMUM:** linear regression, lasso, and ridge)?
 - Does the student defend their choice of production model relevant to the data at hand and the problem?
 - Does the student explain how the model works and evaluate its performance successes/downfalls?

 **Evaluation and Conceptual Understanding**
 - Does the student accurately identify and explain the baseline score?
 - Does the student select and use metrics relevant to the problem objective?
 - Is more than one metric utilized in order to better assess performance?
 - Does the student interpret the results of their model for purposes of inference?
 - Is domain knowledge demonstrated when interpreting results?
 - Does the student provide appropriate interpretation with regards to descriptive and inferential statistics?

 **Conclusion and Recommendations**
 - Does the student provide appropriate context to connect individual steps back to the overall project?